Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-05-framework-fonts.md

 You need to define typographic styles for your framework.
 Think about making a legible, easy read, and good type.
 You should style all of the default text.
 Style the color and the background color.
 Make sure the contrast meets the [guide lines](https://webaim.org/resources/contrastchecker/).

+### What should you style?

+Concentrate on applying styles to basic elements.
+Link your stylesheet the [sample HTML doc from class 4](../lessons/lesson-04.html).

+Your styles should cover the elements listed below.
+Remember, styles are inherited, by setting the `font-family` and `font-size` on the body all of the other elements will inherit these values.
+Use this to your advantage whenever possible.

+- body - all of your base styles here
+  - font-family
+  - line-height
+  - font-size
+  - color
+- h1-6 - most important here is the sizes, use em to make these elements relative to the base size you set on the body
+  - color
+  - font-size
+- strong and em
+  - color
+  - font-weight
+- blockquote and q
+  - font-size
+  - font-family
+  - margin
+  - padding
+  - color
+- a - Be sure to style the :link, :visited, :hover, and :active styles (in this order!)
+  - color
+  - text-decoration

+You must set a base font style on body.
+All other elements will inherit from this.
+You can use a px size here.

+Style all of the other elements using a relative size in em.

+What's important here is choosing a good font stack and setting reasonable values for font size and line height.

 ### Use Reset

 Choose one of the reset styles from [lesson 5](../lessons/lesson-05.md).